A fire department emblem featuring a Dalmatian dressed as a firefighter standing in front of the Alex Vega Key West Firehouse Museum logo.

-• We are a hidden gem located just off the beaten path in Old Town Key West.
+• We are a hidden gem located deep in the heart of Old Town, away from the crowds.

-• Great for families, adults, kids, and firefighters.
+• Couples, families, kids, and firefighters love us.

 • We have over 4000 square feet of unique artifacts and exhibits in our air-conditioned historic firehouse.